awsdocs/aws-systems-manager-user-guide/doc_source/kernel-live-patching.md

 ## Disabling Kernel Live Patching using Run Command<a name="disable-klp"></a>

-To disable Kernel Live Patching, you can either run `yum` commands on your instances or use Run Command and the custom Systems Manager document `AWS-ConfigureKernelLivePatching`\.
+To disable Kernel Live Patching, you can either run `yum` commands on your instances or use Run Command and the custom SSM document `AWS-ConfigureKernelLivePatching`\.

 **Note**
 If you no longer need to use Kernel Live Patching, you can disable it at any time\.
 In most cases, disabling the feature is not necessary\.